 July 1, 2021 – Today, on a day formerly celebrated as Canada Day, Canadians are grieving with families and communities who are dealing with recent discoveries of unmarked grave sites on the grounds of former Indian Residential Schools.
 The “Afterword” to bosque brotante is offered as a text for this day.
-It links the concept “racismo ambiental” (environmental racism) that was eloquently recounted in the book’s conversations from the Rio Grande region, with the specific environmental conditions of First Nations in Coast Salish Territory (British Columbia’s Lower Mainland).
+It links the concept “racismo ambiental” (environmental racism), which was eloquently recounted in bosque brotante‘s conversations with artists and activists from the Rio Grande region, with the specific environmental conditions of First Nations in Coast Salish Territory (British Columbia’s Lower Mainland).

 The three conversations of bosque brotante, along with descriptions of Daisy Quezeda’s art-gesture of ceramic seed pods made from personal and politicized textiles, end with Prof. Robles linking environmental devastation to racism.
 The proof is, Robles claims, that it seems unimaginable to situate the US nuclear waste sites adjacent to Canada, whereas Mexicans like him have been protesting numerous installations near their border.